Lamartio/Glyph/README.md

 ```
 In the `onDestroy` we call the function that holds the logic for removing the `rootGlyph`, which hold the logic for removing the `counterGlyph`.

-The `BehaviorSubject` is coming form [RxKotlin](https://github.com/badoo/reaktive), which is a Kotlin MultiPlatform implementation of [Rx](http://reactivex.io/).
-It is in alpha phase, but the functionality we need is stable.
-You might have noticed that the snippets above do not use Rx and technically the library can function without it.
-Though when your project becomes more complex, Rx becomes a necessity.
-Please see the 'Advanced' section of this readme.

 All of the above code is available in the sample project included in this repo.

-## Advanced
-Once you tried building some glyphs yourself, you are ready to tackle some more complex scenarios:
-- Mapping and merging to a different `Scope` --> TBA
-- Customize outputs with `Compose` --> TBA
-- Some useful extension functions --> TBA
-- Understanding the dispose wrapper --> TBA
-- Bindings --> TBA
-- Bisecting `Dispose` --> TBA

 # So why is it called Glyph?
 The goal of Glyph is to realize simple view tree management for the major platforms: Android, iOS and the web browsers.
 In those paradigms there are already a lot of words describing compositions: Module, Component, Branch, Element, Node etc..
 It is important that it should not conflict on any platform and it is favourable to have a short and simple name.
 Therefore I chose Glyph.